Sumedh31/westwingwditests/README.md

 In order to be able to run more tests this command can be modified to run suites or can be replaced with "npm test" to run all the available tests.

 # Note
-Currently running the test withing the docker container is giving an issue with chromedriver probably due to some configuration issues.
+Currently running the test within the docker container is giving an issue with chromedriver probably due to some configuration issues.